Terms and Conditions for Contribution Funding Under the Communities at Risk: Security Infrastructure Program (SIP)

 - Closed circuit television systems (CCTV) which may include exterior cameras, digital video recorder, monitor, and installation costs associated with the system including wiring, brackets and accessories.
 The system accessories cannot exceed 25% of the total cost of the CCTV system;

-- Training costs for proper use of new security equipment; and
+- Training costs such as for proper use of new security equipment and basic training for staff to respond to a hate-motivated incident; and

 - Project related monitoring, reporting and evaluation costs.